acl-org/aacl-ijcnlp-2025/_pages/calls/workshops.md

 - Unlimited space for references

 ## Diversity & Evaluation
-We encourage diverse participation and evaluate proposals on multiple criteria
+We encourage diverse participation and evaluate proposals on multiple criterias

 **Diversity & Inclusion**